GTA-UFRJ/sensingbus/publishing/README.md

       -new -sha256 -out <your-path>/keys/intermediate/www.sensingbus.gta.ufrj.br.csr.pem
 ```

-Send these file to your CA and authorize user.
+Send these files to the CA and authorize user.

 #### Authorizing Users